jr-cardona/PTP_Challenge/README.md

 * Integration with PlacetoPay payment gateway to pay invoices.
 * Transaction control status of invoices.
 * Visualization of historic payment attempts of invoices and their details.
-* Generation and download of reports supporting different formats like xlsx, csv, tsv using Queue Jobs.
+* Generation and download of reports supporting different formats like xlsx, csv, tsv.
 * Manage ACL Roles and Permissions.
 * Responsive design.
+* Notifications to inform ready exports to be downloaded.

 ### Technologies and methodologies